dangazineu/tako/docs/designs/exec-workflow-engine.md

 **✅ Precision Maintained**: The design has actually *gained* precision rather than losing it, with concrete examples, specific timeouts, and clear error handling policies.

 ### 10.2.
 Critical Implementation Questions

-**❓ Graph Traversal and Circular Dependencies**
-- Lines 115-116: Dependency graph traversal is mentioned but the algorithm is not specified
-- What happens when circular dependencies exist between repositories?
-- How deep does the traversal go (is there a maximum depth)?
-- Are there safeguards against infinite dependency chains?
-- **Critical**: This could cause infinite loops or performance issues in complex dependency graphs.

 **❓ Run ID Generation and Collision Handling**
 - Multiple references to `<run-id>` but no specification of how IDs are generated